-The Office of the Senate Ethics Officer [the "Office"] was created by an Act to amend the Parliament of Canada Act and other Acts in consequence.
-The mandate is to administer and interpret the Conflict of Interest Code for Senators, which was adopted by the Senate on May 18, 2005, and amended in 2008, 2012 and 2014.
+The Office of the Senate Ethics Officer (the "Office") was created by the Parliament of Canada Act and other Acts in consequence.
+The mandate is to administer and interpret the Ethics and Conflicts of Interest Code for Senators, which was adopted by the Senate on May 18, 2005, and amended in 2008, 2012 and 2014.